fetchai/genesis-fetchhub/asi-1/1-asi-genesis-migration.md

 This can be accomplished in two ways: either by halting the currently running `fetchd` process or by pre-setting the `halt-height` parameter in the `~/.fetchd/config/app.toml` file to the desired height and restarting the node.
-> Ensure there is no active process manager, such as `systemd`, that will attempt to restart the node at this stage.
+> NOTE: Ensure there is no active process manager, such as `systemd`, that will attempt to restart the node at this
+> stage.

 Once the node is halted at the specified height, it is synced and ready for the upgrade.